BrythonServer/brython-server/docs/Functionality.md

 The Brython-Server project addresses these issues by providing students with:

 1. A browser-based environment ([Brython](http://brython.info)) for executing Python 3 code.
-2. Support for browser-based development using an online IDE, such as [Cloud 9](c9.io).
-3. Support for a graphical programming environment using 3rd party Javascript components (e.g. [Pixi.js](www.pixijs.com)) for  in-browser graphics.
+2. Support for a graphical programming environment using 3rd party Javascript components (e.g. [Pixi.js](www.pixijs.com)) for  in-browser graphics.
-4. Support for native development using Python 3 and Pygame and/or Pyglet.
+3. Support for native development using Python 3 and Pygame and/or Pyglet.
-5. Support for executing code online, from sources maintained in Github, for the purpose of evaluating student work and sharing student work publically.
+4. Support for executing code online, from sources maintained in Github, for the purpose of evaluating student work and sharing student work publically.
+5. Support for editing/revising Github repository code online, and committing directly to Github.

 ##Functionality - Overview

-A Brython-Server instance will consist of a web site where the user can enter the URL of a Github project or repository (consisting of Python 3 sources).
-Brython-Server will retrieve the source files from Github and return a web page with embedded links to the Brython distribution and the user's Python source.
+A Brython-Server instance will consist of a web site where the user can enter the URL of a Github repository (consisting of Python 3 sources) or individual source file within a repository.
+Brython-Server will retrieve the source file (and any included files) from Github and return a web page with embedded links to the Brython distribution and the user's Python source.
 The web page will execute the user's code in the browser, interact via console output and input, and (optionally) create dynamic and interactive imagery via HTML5 canvas.

-The main Brython-Server page (e.g. `http://brython-server.org`) presents the following elements to the visitor:
+The main Brython-Server page (e.g. `http://hsscp.org/brython-server`) presents the following elements to the visitor:

+1. Text box with placeholder text suggesting the user paste a Github repository URL.
-1. Text box labeled: "Execute Python 3 from URL"
+2. Text box for editing Python source code.
-2. Button labeled: "Execute Python 3 console"
+3. Button for loading source from Github.
+4. Button for executing source.
+5. Button for sharing the project as a hyperlink.
+6. Button for linking to a Github user and signing in.
+7. Button for unlinking from the Github user.

 The following sections describe these and other modes of operation in greater detail.

+###Use Case: Interactive Edit and Execute

+Upon arriving at the main Brython-Server page, the user may begin editing code immediately.
+Code may be executed at any time by pressing the execute, ">" button.
+Output will be displayed in separate console I/O text box.
+It is a goal of the project to support the ACE online code editor for this functionality.
+No support is envisioned for loading or saving source code to the user's local machine.

 ###Use Case: Github